-Experiencing the richness of other cultures deepened my own inner landscape.
-And my art reflected all my living- the excitement and chaos, courage and risk, loneliness and light.
+Later in life, my work as an artist led me to travels in foreign lands.
+Experiencing the richness of other cultures deepened my own inner landscape, and my art reflected all my living; the excitement and chaos, courage and risk, loneliness and light.

 B.A.
 Studio Art; Smith College; 1988.
 M.A.Theology and the Arts; Pacific School of Religion; 1998.
 MA.Teacher's Certification; Visual Arts; Westfield State College; 2001.
 Elementary Art Teacher; Westfield Public Schools; 2003-2009.
-Artist/Teacher; Greek Island of Mykonos and Cruise Ship Artist; 1988-2009.
-Caricature Artist; Fairs, Special Events, and Yankee Candle, Deerfield, MA; 2009-present.
+Artist/Teacher; Greek Island of Mykonos; Onboard Artist; Greek Cruise Lines, (intermittently) 1988-2009.
+Caricature Artist: Yankee Candle, Deerfield, MA; 2014-2020.
+Portrait and Caricature Artist; Fairs, Special Events: 2009-present.
+Art Teacher; Senior Center, Northampton, MA; 2019-present.